AlexDisler/cordova-icon/README.md

 ### Installation

-     npm install cordova-icon -g
+     $ npm install cordova-icon -g

 ### How to use

-1. Create an icon.png file in the root folder of your project.
+1. Create an ```icon.png``` file in the root folder of your project.
 1024x1024 size is recommended.
-2. Run ```cordova-icon```
+2. Run`from the root folder:

+     $ cordova-icon

 ### Requirements